Skip to main content

 This organization is not an investigative agency or affiliated with law enforcement.
 When a report is made to the National Human Trafficking Hotline, consent and safety are the most important elements that are considered.
 When a call is received, the following actions will occur:

-Tips of suspected human trafficking may also be provided anonymously (NHTH, n.d.-d).
+Tips of suspected human trafficking may also be provided anonymously (NHTH, 2023c).

 CONCLUSION

-The crime of human trafficking creates a ripple effect of trauma that originates with victims and expands steadily in circles that encompass families, communities, and professionals who assist victims.
+The crime of human trafficking creates a ripple effect when the trauma of victims expands steadily in circles that encompass families, communities, and professionals who assist them.
 It is a crime associated with serious adverse mental and physical consequences and increased mortality in a cohort of individuals who may not define themselves as victims.

 Change can only occur with a coordinated, multidisciplinary response and must include the efforts of professionals to learn to recognize the signs of human trafficking, take action in a trauma-informed manner when working with victims, and comply with mandated reporting laws.